-It stinks to high heavens because you started your business with the thought of turning it into a constant source of income.
+It stinks to high heaven because you started your business with the thought of turning it into a constant source of income.
 However, the only thing it has done so far is suck the money out of your bank accounts.

 1. Mark Shapiro, President of Executive Boutique Call Center

 In 2010 I had the good fortune of being introduced to Rochelle Carrington who is a sales trainer for Sandler Sales Training.
 David Sandler was the founder of a world-wide sales training program that totally changed the way I approached sales.
 Sandler emphasizes that nobody likes to be “sold” to and the process should not feel like your “selling”.
-It’s really about taking the time to find out what problems (or “Pain” in Sandler terminology) your prospect is having and seeing if you can help them solve their pain.
+It’s really about taking the time to find out what problems (or “pain” in Sandler terminology) your prospect is having and seeing if you can help them solve their pain.
 It’s only after you have asked the right questions which will allow your prospect to open up to you with what is really driving their decision making, that you can really know whether you’re a good fit.
-For those interested in a great short read that will introduce you to the Sandler Sales system, I recommend the book You Can’t Teach a Kid to Ride a Bike at a Seminar by David Sandler or contact Rochelle for a more in depth learning experience.
+For those interested in a great short read that will introduce you to the Sandler Sales system, I recommend the book You Can’t Teach a Kid to Ride a Bike at a Seminar by David Sandler or contact Rochelle Carrington for a more in-depth learning experience.

 2. Michael Quoc, Founder and CEO of Dealspotr